The Recess Queen Activities

 The Recess Queen Activities: STEM and Centers

-For the STEM activity, students plan, design, and test out a slide for Mean Jean!
+For the STEM companion lesson, students plan, design, and test out a slide for Mean Jean!
 Thank you to Ms. Fox’s students for sharing a fun picture of this activity!

-You can find the STEM activity and these centers here:
+You can find the STEM fun activity and some centers here:

 You can find each of these centers by clicking on the pictures below.